Alvar Rantalahti

 Alvar Rantalahti (July 29, 1913 – January 30, 2007) was a Finnish cross-country skier who competed in the late 1930s.
 He won a silver medal at the 1938 FIS Nordic World Ski Championships in the 50 km.

+In 1941, Rantalahti shot a Soviet prisoner of war who'd spoken back to him and resisted his commands.
+After the war, he went into hiding in northern Sweden, and remained in hiding until 1948.
+Rantalahti then came forward and was put on trial for the unlawful execution.
+He was found guilty of involuntary manslaughter and sentenced to one year in prison.
+He was pardoned by President Juho Kusti Paasikivi in 1950.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).